Windows XP: End of support

 Microsoft announced in July 2019 that the Microsoft Internet Games services on Windows XP and Windows Me would end on July 31, 2019 (and for Windows 7 on January 22, 2020).
-Others, such as Steam, had done the same, ending support for Windows XP and Windows Vista in January 2019.

-In 2020, Microsoft announced that it would disable the Windows Update service for SHA-1 endpoints; since Windows XP did not get an update for SHA-2, Windows Update Services are no longer available on the OS as of late July 2020.
-However, as of October 2021, the old updates for Windows XP are still available on the Microsoft Update Catalog, or through Legacy Update, a community-driven third party replacement for the Windows XP update servers.
+In 2020, Microsoft announced that it would disable the Windows Update service for SHA-1 endpoints for older Windows versions.
+Since Windows XP did not get an update for SHA-2, Windows Update Services are no longer available on the OS as of late July 2020.
+As of March 2024, many of the old updates for Windows XP are available on the Microsoft Update Catalog.
+A third-party tool named Legacy Update allows previously released updates for Windows XP to be installed from the Update Catalog.